strawberries growing in a raised bed with a mesh cover draped over top to protect from critters and birds

 by | Jun 22, 2021

 It’s the beginning of July, and the garden is rewarding me for months, arguably years, of planning and hard work.
 All the fruits we planted in the last few years are finally producing and giving us a taste of how our backyard homestead will be in the coming years.
-The patience required to create a backyard orchard has finally started to pay off, and yet now I’m faced with a new dilemma: learning about protecting ripening fruit in our garden.
+And while the patience required to create a backyard food forest has finally started to pay off, I’m now faced with a new dilemma: learning about protecting ripening fruit in our garden.

 Boysenberries, peaches, apricots, strawberries, apples, and lemons are just some of the fruits that are now available this season—-and the animals know it.
-Before I started gardening, I never saw (or maybe noticed) any kinds of covers in gardens.
+Before I started gardening, I never saw (or maybe never noticed) any kinds of covers in gardens.
 Most pictures I saw showed everything green and luscious, no hint of bags or unattractive mesh or netting covering fruit.
-Protecting fruit in the garden from pests was actually not something I ever thought about!
-The reality is much messier and much more cutthroat than I imagined.
+Protecting fruit in the garden from pests was not something I ever actually thought about!
+As we begin to harvest more fruit from our backyard, I’m seeing that the reality is much messier and much more cutthroat than I imagined.

 I can’t claim to be an expert on this topic, but I am happy to share what has worked for us in regards to protecting fruit in the garden and being able to eat the fruit we grow!